Atomic Splittable Flow Over Time Games: Atomic Splittable Flow Over Time Games

+Since the inflow rates $f^+(\theta)$ might depend on the flow over time itself up to time~$\theta$, it is not guaranteed that this system of equations yields a feasible flow over time as solution.

+To illustrate this issue assume for example a game with a single player in a network with two parallel edges $e_1$ and $e_2$ where $e_1$ has a tiny capacity.
+If the player's strategy is to send everything into $e_1$ as long as there is no waiting time on $e_1$, and otherwise send everything into $e_2$, this would not result in a feasible flow over time.
+To see this, suppose that the inflow into $e_1$ would be positive on a measurable set, which would immediately cause a positive waiting time on $e_1$.
+Hence, the strategy says that no flow is sent into $e_1$.
+On the other hand, if no flow is sent into $e_1$ at all there would not be any waiting time, leading again to a contradiction.

-Since the inflow rates $f^+(\theta)$ might depend on the flow over time itself up to $\theta$, it is not guaranteed that this system of equations yields a feasible flow over time as solution.
-In fact, the key challenge is to find a reasonable set of information $\mathcal{I}$ and strategy spaces $G_j$, such that, on the one hand, there exists a unique (up to a null set) feasible flow over time satisfying \eqref{eq:transformation_equation} for every given strategy profile~$g$, and on the other hand, a Nash equilibrium exists.
+For that reason, the key challenge is to find a reasonable set of information $\mathcal{I}$ and strategy spaces $\Sigma_j$, such that, on the one hand, there exists a unique (up to a null set) feasible flow over time satisfying \eqref{eq:transformation_equation} for every given strategy profile~$g$, and on the other hand, a Nash equilibrium exists.
 Note that we only consider \emph{pure} Nash equilibria.

-In the following two section we discuss two very natural sets of information.
+In the following two sections we discuss two very natural sets of information.